briansteffens/briansteffens.github.io/blog/hello-world-from-a-bootloader/post.md

 org 0x7C00
 ```

-When the virtual machine boots, it will load our bootloader binary into memory
+When the virtual machine boots, it will load the bootloader binary into memory
 starting at address 0x7C00.
 NASM uses the `org` directive to figure out what
 offsets to use for things like jump labels and the message string.